treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 If you're nervous about being with lots of new people, **find a couple familiar people and ask each to invite just 1 person**.
 If you'd like to do dinner in a very small group, post on one of the more active social networks and say: "I'm looking for a small dinner group and I'm looking for exactly 1 or 2 or 3 (your choice) other people to do dinner with.
 Any takers?".

-**2024/2025 note**: unfortunately due to the fracturing of Twitter's previous user base into other social networks, posting on social media to ask if folks have plans doesn't work as well as it used to.
+**2024-2026 note**: unfortunately due to the fracturing of Twitter's previous user base into other social networks, posting on social media to ask if folks have plans doesn't work as well as it used to.
-Sadly I don't have a great solution for this in 2024/2025...
-I'll likely mostly be on Mastodon this year, but I know the activity there will be much more minimal than Twitter's activity used to be.

 Sometimes people make a reservation at a restaurant and hope they can find people to join them.
 I'm not that gutsy and I usually prefer to gather people until I have a headcount and then call a nearby restaurant to ask if a reservation is needed.